2020 BMW 3-Series Sports Wagon spy shots and video

-There's a redesigned BMW 3-Series just around the corner, and once again the small sport sedan will spawn a wagon variant, known in the United States as a Sports Wagon.
+There's a redesigned BMW 3-Series in showrooms, and once again the small sport sedan will spawn a wagon variant, known in the United States as a Sports Wagon.
 In other markets the 3-Series Sports Wagon is called a Touring.

-Our latest spy shots and video show a prototype for the redesigned 3-Series Sports Wagon, which looks to feature similar proportions to the current model.
-This particular tester is likely for an M Performance model as indicated by its body kit and blue brake calipers.
+Our latest spy shots and video show a handful of prototypes for the redesigned 3-Series Sports Wagon, which looks to feature similar proportions to the outgoing model.
+Some of the testers are likely for an M Performance model as indicated by a body kit and blue brake calipers.

-The redesigned 3-Series sedan is due on sale later this year as a 2019 model.
-Cars Direct has learned that BMW will sell the current 3-Series Sports Wagon alongside the redesigned 3-Series sedan for 2019, which means the redesigned 3-Series Sports Wagon will likely only arrive for 2020.
+It was previously thought that the redesigned 3-Series Sports Wagon would arrive in U.S. showrooms this year as a 2020 model.
+However, we've heard that the longroof is no longer planned for our market.

 2020 BMW 3-Series Sports Wagon spy video from Motor Authority on Vimeo.